Best AI Models for the Money on Magicdoor in 2026

 | Claude Sonnet 4.6 | $3 / $15 | Excellent | Best for writing and code |

-Note: Perplexity Reasoning ($2/$8 + $5/request) and Perplexity Deep Research ($3/$15 + $5/request) have a per-request surcharge because they search the web.
+Note: Perplexity Reasoning and Perplexity Deep Research have an additional web-search request fee because they search the live web.
 They are worth the premium when you need current information — see our research guide.

 Image Models — Cost per Image